UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     Please send any queries to rc-support@ucl.ac.uk.
 If you've asked us for account deletions, we will be starting those next week, along with new user account creations.

+#### Latest on Myriad

+  - 2024-01-15 16:00 - Myriad jobs enabled

+    We have now allowed jobs to start on Myriad.

+    We have reinstalled ABAQUS 2017, ANSYS 2023.R1, STAR-CCM+ 14.06.013 and STAR-CD 4.28.050.
+The
+    older versions of these applications are still missing at the moment.

+    Your jobs that were still in the queue from before have user holds on them and show in status `hqw` in qstat.

+    Once you have made sure the files and applications the jobs are using are present and correct, you will be able to use `qrls` followed by a job ID to release that job, or `qrls all` to release all your jobs.
+They will then be in status `qw` and queue as normal.
+(Array jobs will have the first task in status `qw` and the rest in `hqw` - this is normal).
+If you want to delete the jobs instead, use `qdel` followed by the job ID.

+    User deletions and new user creations are underway.
+We'll need to check that the synchronisation to the mailing list is working correctly and people are being added and removed as appropriate.

 ### Kathleen